garyaiki/Scala-Algorithms/README.md

 private val _distTo = Array.fill[Double](g.V)(Double.PositiveInfinity)
 ```

-Functions can be nested and variables defined in the outer scope are available. `Option` is preferred to `null`.
+Functions can be nested and can use variables defined in outer scopes. `Option` is preferred to `null`.
 Tail recursion is preferred to `while` loops and `for` loops that call `break` or `continue` or `return`.
 Pattern matching is preferred to complicated `if else` conditions and where `Option` values are extracted.
 ```
 /** nested tail recursive function that pattern matches Optional edges */
       @tailrec